akshaydubey05/debug-ai/README.md

 # Initialize DebugAI in your project
 debugai init

-# Set your Gemini API key
+# Set your Gemini API key (get one at https://makersuite.google.com/app/apikey)
 debugai config set api-key YOUR_GEMINI_API_KEY

 # Or use environment variable